TeoOG/Unity3D-dodgem-/README.md

-How to play : unzip and click on SUGROUOMENA.exe
+How to play : unzip files and click on SUGROUOMENA.exe